 - A dwelling in a non-residential building

-Smoke alarms complying with Australian standard AS 3786-1993 are to be installed to satisfy the regulations.
-In all new and existing residential buildings, the smoke alarm must be connected directly to mains power and must have a back up battery.
+Smoke alarms complying with Australian standard AS 3786 are to be installed to satisfy the regulations.
+In all new building works, the smoke alarms must be connected directly to mains power, be interconnected and have a battery back-up.

 Swimming Pool and Spa Child Safety Barriers